AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: Experiments

 \subsubsection{Task 4: Utilization Result Analysis}

-\textbf{Existing LLMs struggle to perform well across all dimensions of personalized memory utilization.} From the results shown in Table~\ref{tab:evaluation-results}, no single general-purpose LLM consistently dominates across evaluation dimensions.
-While Gemini-3 Flash performs best on Persona Awareness, DeepSeek achieves the strongest performance on Constraint Following, suggesting that personalized agentic competence remains fragmented across models.
-Moreover, even SOTA LLMs exhibit limited absolute performance—for instance, Gemini-3 Flash attains only 0.6895 on Persona Awareness, which emphasizes the need for memory-augmented personalized systems.
+\textbf{Existing LLMs struggle to perform well across all dimensions of personalized memory utilization.} From the results shown in Table~\ref{tab:evaluation-results}, no single general-purpose LLM consistently dominates all utilization dimensions.
+Gemini-3 Flash performs best on Persona Awareness (0.6889) and general Preference Following (0.7524), while GPT-5.2 leads on interactive Preference Following (0.7680).
+Claude-Sonnet-4.5 achieves the strongest Virtual--Reality Awareness (0.8360), DeepSeek-v3.2 performs best on Constraint Following (0.9419) and Chinese Emotional Intelligence (4.00), and Qwen3-max leads English Emotional Intelligence (3.68).
+This fragmented pattern suggests that personalized agentic competence is multidimensional: models that are strong at aligning with user preferences are not necessarily the most reliable at distinguishing real from virtual memories, following constraints, or producing emotionally appropriate responses.